spirosbond/pAInball/README.md

-# AI Plays Space Cadet Pinball
+# pAInball - AI Plays Space Cadet Pinball

 ## Summary

-This is a fun project that aims to train an Neural Network to play the famous `3D Pinball - Space Cadet`, a game bundled with Windows.
+This is a fun project that aims to train an Neural Network to play the famous `3D Pinball - Space Cadet`, a game bundled with Windows 95 and XP.

 To build this project, special thanks have to go to [k4zmu2a/SpaceCadetPinball](https://github.com/k4zmu2a/SpaceCadetPinball) repo.
 Refer to that project for more information about porting `Space Cadet`.